 Your Dog Is Sticking to Old Habits

 Dogs don't like changes too much and dogs aren't great in generalizing.
-If your dog is picky, it may be he is looking for a certain type of surface or for an area where he has previously soiled.
+If your dog is picky, it may be that he is looking for a certain type of surface or for an area where he has previously soiled.
 Yes, dogs as puppies tend to develop what is known as a "substrate preference," a favorite material to use for eliminating and this preference may stick in their brains.

 It's a good idea to pay attention to your dog's preferences, especially in a newly adopted dog.
 If you just got a new puppy and he was paper trained, he may not like to use grass.
 Try to bring some paper and put it on some grass.

 As seen, there are many possible causes for your dog to be picky where he poops.
 Always rule out medical problems if you are unsure and pay extra attention to where he prefers to soil.
 The next paragraph will offer some tips to make your dog poop faster.

 So you're tired of waiting and waiting and waiting for your dog to poop?
 Dogs after all aren't that different than humans sometimes.
 Raise your hand if you ever enjoyed reading the newspaper while sitting on the toilet.
 In the same way, your dog may like to read the "canine tweets and headlines" left by other dogs on walks.
 Yet, if you want to speed up the pooping process here are a few tips: